-- B. Water Quality and Flow Control.
-The water quality and flow control requirements of this chapter shall apply to the following proposed uses or developments, unless exempted under subsection C: - Activities located wholly or partially within water quality resource areas pursuant to Chapter 17.49 that will result in the creation of more than five hundred square feet of impervious surface within the WQRA or will disturb more than one thousand square feet of existing impervious surface within the WQRA as part of a commercial or industrial redevelopment project.
-These square footage measurements will be considered cumulative for any given five-year period; or - 2.
-Activities that create or replace more than five thousand square feet of impervious surface per parcel or lot, cumulated over any given five year period. - C. Exemptions.
-The following exemptions to 13.12.050(B) apply: - 1.
-An exemption to the flow control requirements of this chapter will be granted when the development site discharges to the Willamette River, Clackamas River or Abernethy Creek;
+- B. Stormwater Quantity and Quality Control.
+The stormwater quantity control and quality control requirements of this chapter shall apply to the following proposed activities, uses or developments, unless as exempted under C: - Activities located wholly or partially within water quality resource areas pursuant to Chapter 17.49 that will result in the creation of more than five hundred square feet of impervious surface within the WQRA or will disturb more than one thousand square feet of existing impervious surface within the WQRA as part of a commercial or industrial redevelopment project.
+These square footage measurements will be considered cumulative for any given sevenfive-year period; or - Activities that create or replace more than two-five thousand square feet of impervious surface, cumulated over any given seven five year period; or. - Redevelopment of a commercial or industrial land use that will disturb more than five thousand square feet of existing impervious surface.
+This five thousand square foot measurement cumulates over any given seven year period; - C. Exemptions.
+The following exemptions to 13.12.050(B) apply: - 41.
+An exemption to the stormwater quantity control requirements of this chapter will be granted in the following circumstances:

-and either lies within the one hundred year floodplain or is up to ten feet above the design flood elevation as defined in Chapter 17.42, provided that the following conditions are met:

 a.
+The development site discharges to a stormwater quantity control facility approved by the city engineer to receive the developed site runoff after verification that the facility is adequately sized to receive the additional stormwater, or, b.
+The when the development site discharges to one of the following receiving bodies of water: the Willamette River, Clackamas River or Abernethy Creek; and either lies within the one hundred year floodplain or is up to ten feet above the design flood elevation as defined in Chapter 17.42, provided that the following conditions are met:
-The project site is drained by a conveyance system that is comprised entirely of manmade elements (e.g. pipes, ditches, culverts outfalls, outfall protection, etc) and extends to the ordinary high water line of the exempt receiving water; and b.
-The conveyance system between the project site and the exempt receiving water has sufficient hydraulic capacity and erosion stabilization measures to convey discharges from the proposed conditions of the project site and the existing conditions from nonproject areas from which runoff is collected.

-- 2. Projects in the following categories are generally exempt from the water quality and flow control requirements: - a.
-Stream enhancement or restoration projects approved by the city;

-b.
-Farming practices as defined by ORS 30.960 and farm use as defined in ORS 214.000; except that buildings associated with farm practices and farm use are subject to the requirements of this chapter, c.
-Actions by a public utility or any other governmental agency to remove or alleviate an emergency condition, d.
-Road and parking area preservation/maintenance projects such as pothole and square cut patching, surface sealing, replacing or overlaying of existing asphalt or concrete pavement, provided the preservation/maintenance activity does not expand the existing area of impervious coverage above the thresholds in 13.12.050(B).
+- The project site is drained by a conveyance system that is comprised entirely of manmade elements (e.g. pipes, ditches, culverts outfalls, outfall protection, etc) and extends to the ordinary high water line of the exempt receiving water; and - b.
+The conveyance system between the project site and the exempt receiving water has sufficient hydraulic capacity and erosion stabilization measures to convey discharges from the proposed conditions of the project site and the existing conditions from nonproject areas from which runoff is collected. - Projects in the following categories are generally exempt from the stormwater quantity control and quality control requirements: - a.
+Stream enhancement or restoration projects approved by the City; - b.
+Farming practices as defined by ORS 30.960 and farm use as defined in ORS 214.000; except that buildings associated with farm practices and farm use are subject to the requirements of this chapter. - c.
+Actions by a public utility or any other governmental agency to remove or alleviate an emergency condition. - d.
+Road and parking area preservation/maintenance projects such as pothole and square cut patching, surface sealing, replacing or overlaying of existing asphalt or concrete pavement, provided the preservation/maintenance activity does not expand the existing area of impervious coverage above the thresholds in 13.12.050(B). - e.

-e.
 Pedestrian and bicycle improvements (sidewalks, trails, pathways, and bicycle paths/lands) where no other impervious surfaces are created or replaced, built to direct stormwater runoff to adjacent vegetated areas.